84 State Street, Suite 600

 - Assemble permitting and regulatory review applications

-- Develop and maintain relationships with City and Town permitting and housing staff, financing agencies, and lenders
+- Develop and maintain relationships with City and Town permitting and housing staff, financing agencies, and lenders, and

 Our Ideal Candidate